openva/judgmental/json_spec.md

 yes

 ### Notes
 Sometimes there are multiple dates, such as when a case is revised.
 Noah is evaluating.
-Other fields include the date that the decision was published in a law journal (with no other date provided), the date that a decision was revised,
+Other fields include the date that the decision was published in a law journal (with no other date provided) and the date that a decision was revised.

+## Is Published?

+### Example
+true

+### Field Name
+is_published

+### Data Type
+boolean

+### Required
+yes

+### Notes
+There are two kinds of decisions: "published" and "unpublished."
+The term doesn't refer to whether the decisions are written and appear online, but instead whether they are to be considered as a source of precedent or not.
+The default state of an decision is published, but it is important to be able to store if an opinion is unpublished.

 ## Court Name